 \subsection{Photometric redshifts}

-The photometric redshift used for the COSMOS-Web catalog is extensively described in Shuntov et al. (2024, in prep.) as well as the accuracy of the \photoz{} measurements.
+The photometric redshifts used for the COSMOS-Web catalog are extensively described in Shuntov et al., in prep as well as the accuracy of the \photoz{} measurements.
 We summarize the main features in this section.

 The photometric redshifts are computed using the template-fitting code \lephare{} \citep{Arnouts02, Ilbert06}.
 Given the deep NIRCam coverage, the survey includes a large variety of galaxies.
-The deep and extensive multi-wavelength coverage available in COSMOS allows us to enlarge the parameter space probed by our template library compared to previous COSMOS catalogs \citep[e.g.][]{ilbert13,laigle16,weaver22b}.
+The deep and extensive multi-wavelength coverage available in COSMOS allows us to enlarge the parameter space probed by our template library compared to previous COSMOS catalogs \citep[e.g.,][]{ilbert13,laigle16,weaver22b}.
 We based the template library on $12$ templates generated with the \citet[][hereafter BC03]{BruzualCharlot03} stellar population synthesis models, at 42 different ages.
 These templates are described in \citet{ilbert15}.
 They are created assuming different SFHs (exponentially declining and delayed) and two different metallicities ($Z=0.008Z_\odot$, $0.02Z_\odot$).
-Emission lines are included following a method similar to \citet{schaerer09}, and we allow the line intensity to vary by a factor of two.
+Emission lines are included following a method similar to \citet{schaerer09}, and we allowed the line intensity to vary by a factor of two.
 The dust attenuation is added as a free parameter with $E(B-V)$ varying from $0$ to $1$, considering three possible attenuation laws \citep{calzetti2000,arnouts13,salim18}.
 The energy absorbed in ultraviolet (UV)-to-optical range is assumed to be fully remitted in IR by the dust.
 We model the dust emission by using a template library from \citet{Bethermin12} based on \citet{magdis12}; the dust template is rescaled to the expected IR luminosity using energy balance.
 Inter-galactic medium absorption is implemented following the prescription from \citet{madau95}.